madninja/he_wallet/README.md

 ## Installation

+You will need to have the following packages installed on your system:

+* Erlang 22.1 or later
+* libsodium or libsodium-dev
-You will need to have Erlang 22.1 installed on your system and enough of a development environment to be able compile C code.
+* Enough of a development environment to be able to compile C-code (make, gcc/clang)

 Clone this git repository and build it using: